 Don’t do it.
 Flimsy knowledge about a wide variety of topics won’t make you an authority.

-As a social media expert, for instance, you might want to focus on Google+ only.
+As a social media expert, for instance, you might want to focus on Facebook only.
 As an interior designer, you could start with learning everything about color schemes or textures only.
-As a content marketing expert, you can focus on content strategy alone.
+Or, as a content marketing expert, you can focus on content strategy alone.

 To build your authority, read real books.
 Or even better, study them and apply the knowledge.
 Real authority requires in-depth knowledge – knowledge you’ll gain by reading serious books, listening to real experts, and gaining hands-on experience.
 And this is much easier when you focus on a narrow topic.